giansandrexx/WeatherApp/README.md

 - Search by city or GPS location
 - Detailed weather information (temperature, humidity, wind speed, etc.)
 - Customizable settings for preferred units (Celsius/Fahrenheit)

+Contact

+If you have any questions or feedback, feel free to reach out:

+✉️ Email: fgiansandrex@gmail.com
+📌 GitHub: giansandrexx